 Basic IT skills will be required, including internet browsing and basic web page interactions, email, basic word processing, basic image capture skills, (including placing images in documents).

-The prototyping and reporting materials required in this unit are unlikely to cost more than $80 in total.
-The amount of material required for the prototypes will be mentioned in the tutorials, so please don't purchase a large amount of them as it might be costly.
+The prototyping and reporting materials required in this unit are unlikely to cost more than $40 in total.

 Work placement, internships or practicums